-When I tell people that I have been living and working in Spain for over four years, they often say “You must be fluent by now”.
+When I tell people that I have been living and working in Spain for many years, they often say “You must be fluent by now”.
 Well, this is a sure fire way of knowing that they have never studied a foreign language abroad.
 There seems to be a belief that just by being in Spain, that Spanish will somehow creep into my brain at night and come popping out of my mouth fully formed in the morning.
 It’s true that you get more casual input from hearing people speaking around you or from the TV, but the hard study and practice still needs to get done.

 There are many factors that will impact how quickly you pick up the language when you decide to study Spanish abroad.

 Is it with Spanish people or do you hang out with English speakers?
 If I wanted to meet English people I would have stayed in England.
 I made a choice when I arrived to only share apartments with native Spanish speakers and preferably only ones who did not speak any English (this was a bit harder to stick to).
 I had only one English friend, who I didn’t see that much.
 This setup forced me to listen and learn as quickly as possible.